ddaipaibulaotie/AGE-CMSF/README.md

 ### Download:

-DB15K, MKG-W and MKG-Y: https://github.com/quqxui/MMRNS
+DB15K, MKG-W and MKG-Y: https://github.com/quqxui/MMRNS.
+Then create a new folder named “dataset” and place the downloaded dataset files inside it.

 ### Run Script: